 If your home needs a piece of vintage Americana, browse Miss Pixie’s for antique and kitsch furniture, ceramics and art, sold according to their motto, ‘stack it deep and sell it cheap’!

-To escape the steamy air of politics in town, make your way to the National Arboretum – 167 hectares of trees, shrubs and flowers, including maples, magnolias, roses and a 390 year old bonsai tree.
+To escape the steamy air of politics in town, make your way to the National Arboretum.
+Its 167 hectares are home to a wide variety of flora, including maples, magnolias, roses and a 390-year-old bonsai tree.
 The distinctive reds, oranges and yellows of autumn/fall are particularly striking.

-Directly north on 16th NW, The Jefferson is consistently rated DC’s top luxury boutique hotel, and is a 2016 Trip Advisor Traveller’s Choice award winner.
+The Jefferson is consistently rated DC’s top luxury boutique hotel.
 The Deluxe Suites with their sweeping city views are one of the best value options in terms of size.
 Rooms feature king beds and Italian marble bathrooms.

 It’s the attention to detail that makes The Jefferson so special.
 The guest-only library has to be seen to be believed!

 Do you have any tips for top things to see and do in Washington DC?
 We would love to hear from you.
-Please leave us a comment.
+Please leave a comment below.